mitchejj-attic/mitchejj.github.com/index.md

 #### Search
 Like I said I wanted to move away from Google, and I found the perfect replacement DuckDuckGo.

-#### A perfect storm
-Over the last few weeks I’ve been in deep personal reflection, I need a change in life.

-I love many aspects of my current job, in the end it doesn’t leave me satisfied like it used to.
-I started at my current job 10 years ago, at that time I knew it wasn’t something I wanted to do long term.
-Over time it became comfortable, while I found new ways to justify to myself why I should stay.
-It is time to move on, I need to start scrapping away that rust and engage in the tech community again.

 #### A new leaf
 Going forward I hope to find a new word life balance.
 It is my intention going forward to spend atleast an hour every other day mucking about on this "project"